-For the most part, yes.
 There is a bit of a step at the entrance, but it should not be too hard to get over the threshold, with or without help.
 The rest of the venue is on an even floor, with enough space in between the tables to maneuver a wheelchair around.
 Unfortunately, there is no specific disabled toilet, only the regular ones.
-Please also note that because we don't have parking space, we cannot offer special parking places.
+Please also note that because we don't have parking space, we cannot offer any disabled parking spots.

 Are dogs allowed to visit Saturdice?

 Unfortunately, dogs (and other pets) are not allowed.

 Is there an option to chat with fellow visitors online?